Common-law or Married? It does make a difference when you’re separating

 Your eligibility for coverage under your ex-spouse’s health care benefits may vary depending on whether you were married or common-law, but it very much depends on the nature of the coverage and, specifically, the definition of “eligible spouse” in the specific plan.
 It is much more common for plans to cover a married spouse who is living separated from the plan member than a common-law spouse who is living separated from the plan member, but it will be necessary to check the plan coverage and/or contact the benefit provider to confirm the details of the specific policy.
 Some policies even require specific wording in Agreements and/or Court Orders to continue coverage for a former spouse and, in rare cases, this is even possible past the date of a divorce.
 Therefore, it is extremely important to confirm the required wording (if any) and advise your lawyer of specific requirements.

-5. Spousal Support, Child Support, Custody and Access
+5. Spousal Support, Child Support, Decision-Making Ability and Parenting Time

-When it comes to child support, custody, and access, the law is the same whether you were married or common-law.
+When it comes to child support, decision-making ability (previously referred to as “custody”), and parenting time (previously called “access”), the law is the same whether you were married or common-law.
 For common-law spouses, you could be eligible for spousal support (you may have heard it called “alimony” on American TV shows) if you have lived together continuously for at least three years, or if you have a child or children together.

 It’s essential to get a good understanding of the differences between common-law and married relationships in the event of a separation.
 Get in touch with us at Henderson Family Law to speak with one of our family lawyers about your specific situation.